 What does a customs broker do, step by step?

-When you form a relationship with a customs broker, your first step is to sign a power of attorney, authorizing the broker to act for you in future transactions with US Customs.
+When you form a relationship with a customs broker, your first step is to sign a power of attorney, authorizing the broker to act for you in future transactions with CBP.
 If this is your first import, the broker can also help you register with Customs as an Importer of Record (IOR).

 Then, when you bring a shipment into the US, the customs broker does the following:

-Helps you choose the right HS code – For each product you import, you’ll assign a 10-digit Harmonized Tariff Schedule (HS) code, which identifies the product so US Customs can determine what duties, if any, apply.
+- Helps you choose the right HS code – For each product you import, you’ll assign a 10-digit Harmonized Tariff Schedule (HS) code, which identifies the product so Customs can determine what duties, if any, apply.
 Selecting an HS code is a complicated process.
 If you get it wrong, that could trigger an inspection, which comes with extra expense.
-A licensed customs agent understands how to make the right choice.
+A licensed customs broker understands how to make the right choice.

-Completes and transmits the Import Security Filing (ISF) – This electronic document provides information about the shipment, including the first six digits of the HS code.
+- Completes and transmits the Import Security Filing (ISF) – This electronic document provides information about the shipment, including the first six digits of the HS code.
 ISF filings let customs agents at each port know what products to expect, where they’re coming from and when they’re scheduled to arrive.
 The ISF must be filed at least 24 hours before the shipment leaves the port of origin.
 Miss that deadline and you could incur a $5,000 fine.

-Transmits the customs clearance documentation – This is usually done about a week before the vessel arrives at the destination port.
-The customs clearance includes much of the same information as the ISF but in more detail, including the complete 10-digit ISF code and all the commercial invoice details.
+- Transmits the customs clearance documentation – This is usually done about a week before the vessel arrives at the destination port.
+This documentation includes much of the same information as the ISF but in more detail, including the complete 10-digit ISF code(s) and all the commercial invoice details.
 When you import product that’s regulated by a federal agency, such as the Food and Drug Administration (FDA), US Department of Agriculture (USDA) or Environmental Protection Agency (EPA), this filing also includes any data such agencies require.

-The value of customs brokerage services
+What do customs brokerage services cost?

-In exchange, you get a professional service that processes a customs entry in minutes, rather than the hours or even days it might take an inexperienced importer.
+In exchange, you get a professional service that processes a Customs entry in minutes, rather than the hours or even days it might take an inexperienced importer.
 The broker submits those filings electronically, helping to ensure that Customs will get them on time.
 Because it knows the process well, a customs broker reduces the risk of errors that could otherwise delay your shipment and increase your costs.